gsallesl/mdtablebuilder/README.md

 ### Markdown list format

  * Note the use of the two HTML comments to delimit the list.
- * Each block of list, separated by a new line, represent a column in the resulting table.
+ * Each block of list, separated by a new line, represent a row in the resulting table.
  * The column the element goes in is indicated by the text before the ":".

 ```markdown